Re-sharing an oldie but goodie in case healthier meals are on your 2020 agenda. 🙂

 Jack Frost hasn’t hit the inside of our house quite yet, but it’s only a matter of time.
 I have already switched over to oatmeal for breakfast in anticipation.

 Even if you live in Florida or have windows that block out everything from cold to political advertisements, you might want to give Frosty-Windows Oatmeal a try.
 It’s winter comfort (and good health) in a bowl.
 Enjoy!

 Place 1/2 cup old-fashioned oats; 1 teaspoon brown sugar, maple syrup, honey OR molasses; 1/2 teaspoon cinnamon, and 1 Tablespoon of raisins (or any other dried fruit) in a Pyrex or heavy ceramic bowl.
 (If you make this breakfast a lot, use a dedicated Pyrex bowl as repeated microwaving will eventually trash your stoneware.)
 Add enough water to almost cover.

 Microwave on high for two minutes.
 Stir.
-Add 1-2 Tablespoons of nuts and top off with a splash of nut milk or dairy milk.
+Add 1-2 Tablespoons of nuts, a bit of fresh fruit it you like and top off with a splash of nut milk or dairy milk.
 There you have it — a hot and healthy breakfast that’s speedy enough to make any day of the week.